-The practice analysts who conducted this audit reviewed records in 19 files in which one or more quality of care concerns were documented during the audit timeframe.
-In just over half of these files, the analysts found documentation confirming that the concerns were jointly assessed by the resource worker and supervisor, and when the information was assessed to be below the threshold for a quality of care review the underlying issues were addressed informally with the caregiver.
-In a third of these files, the analysts found that the resource worker received information that should have been assessed as a quality of care concern and was not.
+The practice analysts who conducted this audit reviewed records in 18 files in which one or more quality of care concerns were documented during the audit timeframe.
+In almost all of these files, the analysts found documentation confirming that the concerns were jointly assessed by the resource worker and supervisor, and when the information was assessed to be below the threshold for a quality of care review, the underlying issues were addressed informally with the caregiver.
+In three files, the analysts found that the resource worker received information that should have been assessed as a quality of care concern and was not.

-The practice analysts also reviewed records related to quality of care reviews documented in 9 files as having been started or completed.
-The analysts found that the practice recorded in all of these files failed to meet the standard for a quality of care review.
-Only one review was completed within the required 30-day timeframe.
-The other reviews took longer than 30 days and in each of those files there was no indication that a manager approved the extension and that the caregiver was notified of the extension.
-One review resulted in a decision to apply a sanction to the caregiver and there was no indication that the affected caregiver was informed of their right to request an administrative review of the decision.
+The practice analysts also reviewed records related to quality of care reviews documented in 15 files as having been started or completed and found that the practice recorded in all but one of these files failed to meet the standard for a quality of care review.
+The documentation indicated that most of the reviews took longer than 30 days to complete and there was no indication that a manager approved the extension and the caregiver was informed of the extension.
+The average amount of time that it took to complete the quality of care reviews ranged from 10 to 139 days, with a median or midpoint of 78 days.